Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 - Embed Looker (iFrames) into the tools that end users are already using (e.g. Wiki)

 ## User adoption techniques when user adoption is hard
-1. Replace the reports of your stakeholders
+Replace the reports of your stakeholders - work with them on building out the solution.
+Key here might be to really first just replicate what they have even when it's not perfect.
+This will win over their trust
 - Email team leads: we are doing BI and would like to see how your team uses data and see if we can support in any way.
 Support could come in automation of reports to reduce load on team
 - Meet with team leads and look at all reports done in last 3 monhts
 - Meet with report owners and shadow them.
 Clarify how automation can help
 - Get access to the reports and aim to automate this.
 If we can't, it's an item for the backlog
 - Regularly communicate and build the relationship with the stakeholder during this process

 ## NPS survey
 These questions are rated on 1-5 scale:
 1. Strongly Disagre